-Compact and easy to set up, the Elgato Game Capture HD60 Pro is the perfect card for streaming your Nintendo Switch.
-It's able to capture footage at 1080 and at 60 FPS, as well as instantly stream your video to Youtube or Twitch with Instant Gameview.
-This is the card to get if you're looking to craft your video capture skills or if you're looking to start streaming full-time.
+Compact and easy to set up, the Elgato HD60 S+ is the perfect card for streaming your Nintendo Switch.
+When we reviewed it we found that it's able to capture footage at 1080 and at 60 FPS, as well as instantly stream your video to Youtube or Twitch with Instant Gameview.

 Elgato products have been the go-to choice for streamers and content creators for years, and for good reason.
 The Elgato Game Capture HD60 outputs a 1080p picture at 60FPS, no matter what game you're playing.
 The downside?
 The quality comes at a high price.
 It's also not portable and must be attached to a PCI-e slot.